This post contains affiliate links.

 I feel sure most orthopedic surgeons simply do not understand this concept.

-How long before the bandage will be removed?
+How long before the bandage will be removed after a total hip replacement surgery?

 The physician that refers the bulk of my home health physical therapy patients after a total knee or total hip removes the surgical bandage on the 7th day, counting surgery as day one, leaving the surgical site uncovered and steristrips in place.